aliirfaan/laravel-simple-otp/README.md

 * Hash OTP code for better security
 * Validate OTP code based on presence, equality and expiry
 * Throws custom exceptions
+* Events for OTP expired, OTP not found, OTP not matched

 ## Requirements